-The global air cargo security and screening systems market was worth US$ 607 Million in 2018.
+The global air cargo security and screening systems market reached a value of US$ 673 Million in 2020.
 Air cargo security and screening systems are installed at airports by the airport authorities so that the rising flow and scrutiny of cargo consignment can be handled efficiently, accurately and quickly.
 Due to globalisation, a huge number of air service providers have entered causing an increase in air traffic and flow of cargo consignments on airports.
 Air cargo security and screening systems help to scan the cargos without any errors and without the restriction of size of the cargo.
 Screenings based on X-rays, ETD and EDS technologies are currently used in major systems.
 These technologies create high penetration to detect and identify contraband and goods that might compromise safety and business operations.
 They are also highly automated and result in significant savings on manual labour and time.

 Market Breakup by Technology: